 A single person can make a big difference… and inspire many to pay it forward!

 Koychev’s original act of selflessness and paying it forward inspired those around him.
 An employee at Montway Auto Transport, Koychev’s employer and coworkers were unaware of his kind act until just days before his surgery when he informed his employer that he was going to need some time off.
 Moved by Koychev’s situation, Montway offered him the time off he would need to recover with full pay and benefits.
-In addition, Montway made a donation to Saavedra’s fund at Harris Bank to aid the family in paying for their hospital bill and to the National Kidney Foundation of Illinois to support a summer Kidney Camp for kids with chronic kidney disease, on dialysis or living with kidney transplant.
+In addition, Montway made a donation to Saavedra’s fund at Harris Bank to aid the family in paying for their hospital bill and to the National Kidney Foundation of Illinois to support a summer Kidney Camp for kids with chronic kidney disease, on dialysis or living with a kidney transplant.
 One act of kindness motivating another.

 Mihail Mihailov, CEO of Montway Auto Transport said, “Today it is very rare to witness such acts of humanity.
 This really touched all of us at Montway and we felt we had to magnify the good deed.
-Kalin is a very humble person and we are happy to have him onboard.”
+Kalin is a very humble person and we are happy to have him on board.”

-Talking to a friend the other day about this, she commented that she couldn’t believe the amount of people that were moved by this story, leading to an uptick in the number of people trying to donate to others … so she had heard.
+Talking to a friend the other day about this, she commented that she couldn’t believe the number of people that were moved by this story, leading to an uptick in the number of people trying to donate to others … so she had heard.
 I thought to myself, “isn’t this what it is all about?”
 The concept of paying it forward isn’t just about a single act from one individual to another to another … it’s about a ripple effect that brings the cycle of the practice full circle.
 That just by being exposed to acts of kindness that we ourselves become kinder in the process.

 Don’t hesitate to check your cost of shipping a car